RakindGarg01/ContextGuard-AI-Secure_RAG_based_Internal_QnA_System/README.md

 ## 🌐 Overview

-The **ContextGuard AI** is an enterprise-grade, closed-domain question-answering system built on top of a Retrieval-Augmented Generation (RAG) pipeline.
+The **Secure RAG AI** is an enterprise-grade, closed-domain question-answering system built on top of a Retrieval-Augmented Generation (RAG) pipeline.
 It empowers organizations to query their internal knowledge base — policies, handbooks, reports, SOPs — through a conversational AI interface, without ever reaching out to the public internet.

 ---